Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

 ~~~~~~~~~~

 This `demo_eclic application`_ is used to demonstrate how to use
-the ECLIC API and Interrupt.
+the ECLIC API and Interrupt is working in ECLIC interrupt mode.

 .. note::